senorkrabs/aws-transcript/Readme.md

 NOTES: The script expects the JSON document to be from AWS Transcribe.
 It extracts the first transcription from each item.
 Other alternatives are ignored.
 Rows are separated by speaker/channel changes.
 If
 the transcription doesn't contain speakers/channels then rows are separated by punctuation.
 ```

+## Future Enhancements?
+- Move transcription parser into a separate class to make it reusable with other projects